thomaswpp/mpquic-sbd/example/README.md

-# Create video for running the experiment
+# Creating video segments to run the experiment

-This folder contains example files and code for creating segments and representing mpd
+This folder contains example files and code for creating segments and generating MPD representations.

 Version:
   - **MP4Box - GPAC version 2.0-rev2.0.0+dfsg1-2**